 Eating on the street in Japan is not common.
 If you buy something from a vending machine, you should eat or drink it right there.
 People do not walk and eat, or eat on public transport, unless it is a long ride.
 While it is unlikely that anyone will say anything, when I travel I try and fit in like a local and learn the local customs of a country.
 Keep this in mind when you visit.

 You can pay by credit card in places like Starbucks, but cash is best in local shops, for small purchases in restaurants and corner stores and on the train (I found out the hard way that you cannot buy a ticket for the train in Tokyo with a credit card).
+Read this post for more Japan travel tips.

 Final Thoughts on Japanese Souvenirs